 Psychologist Dan Gilbert calls this poisonous envy “stepping on the Hedonic Treadmill,” where you’re always looking at what others have, seeking more and more, spinning your wheels and getting no life satisfaction.
 The grass is always greener on the other side until you get there and see it’s AstroTurf.
 Symbols are never reality.
 Someone might have amassed material success and fame, but that doesn’t mean they’re happy.
 And if you follow what you see someone else doing, it doesn’t mean you’ll be happy either.
 You must follow your soul’s yearnings!
 Lesson learned?
 You can always save a lot of time in your day by making sure you’re doing what you need to do to stay on your true path.

-3. Stop shopping, shopping, shopping.
+3. Stop wasting time shopping, shopping, shopping.
 Instead simplify, simplify, simplify!

 Own less.
 Be More.
 Not only will shopping less save you time and money, it will create a positive ripple effect throughout your life.
 You’ll soon find that you’re more discerning about what you allow into your life in other areas, like choosing better foods and relationships.
 Plus that age-old expression “money doesn’t buy you happiness” has been backed up by modern research.
 Gilovich and Leaf Van Boven of the University of Colorado reported that students became much happier after taking vacations with friends, more than after purchasing material possessions.
 Their reasoning?
 Whereas objects fade in appreciation, experiences improve appreciation because people tend to embellish and remember experiences better than they were.